shatteringlass/trivia_crack/README.md

 5. Chat

 ## Data usage
-WhatsApp web client actually stays connected to you phone to sync messages so make sure you’re connected to a WIFI network if you plan to use the app for a long time.
+WhatsApp web client actually stays connected to you phone to sync messages so make sure you’re connected to a Wi-Fi network if you plan to use the app for a long time.

 ## Desktop notifications
 Actually not working.